ss-ar/IT-FixHub/Linux/Setting Up and Using NTFS-3G with Rsync.md

 You have successfully installed `ntfs-3g` to manage NTFS partitions and used `rsync` to copy files from an NTFS partition to an ext4 partition while monitoring the progress of the operation.

 ---

-Feel free to modify any part of this documentation as needed!